nrnwest/symfony_gramm/README.md

 ## Project Names

+Analyze and decompose SymfonyGramm.
+You should do research and describe project structure.
+Create UML class diagrams for application and describe each module etc.

 Storyline:
 Write a program like Instagram.
 This application must have a web interface.
 The user can register on the website by email.After basic registration,